OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Could fail from stack depth problems (low level calls much require success)
 - [ ] No slippage attacks (we need to validate expected tokens received)
 - [ ] Oracles?
+- [ ] Do we call balanceOf for external contracts to determine what they will do, when they instead use internal accounting?

 #### Ethereum